 Some are vehemently opposed to homosexuality and sodomy, others are ostentatiously gay and support paedophilia.
 Some lean towards Rand Paul-style libertarianism with a dash of fascism, others desire an authoritarian dictatorship.

-The Alt-Right seems to think that it can undo generations of hedonism and nihilism in America and Europe by “sh*tposting” memes and staging small gatherings in which participants yell sensationalist slogans at passers by and display badly-drawn Pepes.
+The Alt-Right seems to think that it can undo generations of hedonism and nihilism in America and Europe by “sh*tposting” memes and staging small gatherings in which participants yell sensationalist slogans and display badly drawn Pepes.

-Even if they had three times the supporters, their ideals are simply too vague and wishy-washy to ever roll back the rot gripping American society.
+Even if they had three times the supporters, their ideals are simply too vague, nonsensical and wishy-washy to ever roll back the rot gripping American society.

-Spencer himself thinks faith is what a strong society needs (and he’s right)… Yet doesn’t believe in God, and thinks you shouldn’t institutionalise faith to strengthen its hold on a country.
-He opposes homosexuality, yet he sees no need to prohibit homosexual acts or gay marriage.
+Spencer himself thinks faith is what a strong society needs (and he’s right)… Yet doesn’t believe in God, nor does he think you should make faith part of governance in order to stop the legalisation of destructive things.
+He views homosexuality as destructive to a healthy society and family life (which it is), yet he sees no need to prohibit sodomy or gay marriage.

-Mike Cernovich believes immigration means “white genocide”, and yet he’s married to an Iranian Shi’ite*.
+Mike Cernovich believes immigration means “white genocide” and yet he’s married to an Iranian Shi’ite*.
 David Duke talks about “Christian heritage”, yet enjoys gambling and fornicating.
-Paul Joseph Watson enjoys railing against climate change, yet never experiences the climate because he never leaves his apartment.
+Paul Joseph Watson enjoys railing against climate change, yet doesn’t experience the climate much because (in his own words) he never leaves his apartment.

 I’m not amazed that the Alt-Right has split.
 I’m highly amused that this gaggle of delusionary malcontents think they’re some sort of brave, Nordic warriors of truth and justice.
 The Vikings of old had force, strength and cohesion.
 This lot have Twitter.